 We take pride in our international reputation for high quality research and scholarship.
+We were rated 9th for Communication and Media Studies in the Times and Sunday Times Good University Guide 2018.
 82% of research in Film, Television and Media Studies was rated 4* (world leading) or 3* (internationally excellent) according to the Research Excellence Framework (REF2014), a major Government analysis of university research quality.
 Additionally, our research output was rated 4th in the UK in the Times Higher Education REF2014 rankings.

 Besides writing books and contributing to scholarly journals and conferences, our staff and students are keen to share their expertise and enthusiasm for their subject with the widest possible audience.
 To achieve this, we participate in an eclectic range of activities - regionally, nationally and internationally.
 Recent examples of this type of work include: